B4stardOS/Bastard-OS/README.md

 ALWAYS BACKUP YOUR GAMES AND SAVES/STATES.
 RECCOMENDED USING THIS ON AN EXTRA CARD AS ITS MAINLY FOR PERSONAL USE.

 1. `Delete all partitions of your SD card and format to Fat32`
-2. `Copy the contents of "Bastard OS SD Files" to your fresh SD 3.
-Instert SD to Miyoo Mini and turn on`
+2. `Copy the contents of "Bastard OS SD Files" to your fresh SD
+3. `Instert SD to Miyoo Mini and turn on`
-3. `Go into the App Menu and run "Bastard OS Installer + Themes"`
+3. `Go into the App Menu and run the "Glitch Fix" to fix boot glitch.
-4. `Select "Bastard OS Fix" and press "Install"`
-5. `Back in the App menu run "Bastard OS Refresh"`

 **Done!** Copy over roms and saves as needed and enjoy!